Bihar Province

-Bihar Province was a province of British India, created in 1936 by the partition of the Bihar and Orissa Province.
+Bihar Province was a province of British Raj and later Republic of India, created in 1936 by the partition of the Bihar and Orissa Province.
 It consisted the modern Indian states of Bihar and Jharkhand.

 History

 In 1756, Bihar was part of Mughal Bengal Subah.
 After the victories of the East India Company at the Battle of Plassey (1757) and the Battle of Buxar (1764), Bengal fell into British influence and was administered as the Bengal Presidency.
 Orissa was annexed into the Bengal Presidency in 1803, after the third Second Anglo-Maratha War.

 On 22 March 1912, both Bihar and Orissa were separated from the Bengal Presidency and administered as the Bihar and Orissa Province.
 On 1 April 1936, Bihar and Orissa became separate provinces.

 The Government of India Act 1935 provided for the election of a provincial legislative assembly and a responsible government.
 The Indian National Congress won a majority of seats in the 1937 Indian provincial elections but declined to form the government in Bihar.
 A minority government was formed under Muhammad Yunus of the Muslim Independent Party.
 After the fall of the Yunus government in July 1937, Governor Maurice Garnier Hallett invited Shri Krishna Sinha of the Congress to form the government.